The Future of Quantum Software: Understanding 11/11 Language

 Why We Needed a New Quantum Language

-Most quantum computing tools today are SDKs that instruct hardware which gates to apply.
+Most quantum computing tools today are SDKs that instruct hardware on which gates to apply.
 These tools lack a native way to express trust, audit, or post-quantum (PQ) security policies.
 They focus on wiring quantum gates rather than defining the intent behind computations.

 Production quantum systems require code that expresses intent-level logic.
 This means describing what the system must guarantee, such as compliance with security policies or ensuring audit trails, rather than just specifying gate sequences.